biowdl/wdl-packager/README.rst

   :target: https://codecov.io/gh/biowdl/wdl-packager
   :alt:

 Package a WDL and its imports into a zip file.
+This idea has since been ported to `miniwdl <https://github.com/chanzuckerberg/miniwdl>`_ and is now available as the `miniwdl zip` command.
+Miniwdl zip packages reproducibly by default (no ``--reproducible`` flag needed) and does not require git for the reproducible packaging to work correctly.
+As such miniwdl is the preferred option for packaging WDL files.

 The zip file can be used as a valid imports zip for `cromwell
 <https://github.com/broadinstitute/cromwell>`_.
 It can also be used to archive